Ephyasandra/POWER_BI_VISUALISATION_PROJECT/README.md

 ## 4. Data Source

-The data used for Failed data bank is sourced from data.gov.
+The data used for Failed data bank is sourced from data.gov .
 More information about the data, including its structure and variables, can be found in the file data.gov [FDIC Failed Bank List].

 ## Contributing